 With Cortex's custom transactional stage, your brand can now organize all of its email messaging through Cortex.

-- A user visits your website or mobile app and makes a "transaction", such as making a purchase.
+- A user visits your website or mobile app and makes a transaction, such as a purchase.

 - Your store or application will then use an API call to trigger a transactional email from Cortex.

-- In the API call, your store will send a "payload" of information, representing the email.
-This will identify the specific email to send and will include dynamic content for the email
+- In the API call, your store will send a "payload" of information.
+This will be used to identify the specific email to send and will include dynamic content for the email.

 - ReSci's API will trigger Cortex's transactional stage, which will build and send the email immediately.
 This entire process will typically take seconds to complete.

 Before you begin: If you have not already set up your API key for transactional emails during onboarding, request an API key from email@example.com.
 The help team will provide further instructions for activation.

 Developers on your team will need to build API calls that send to ReSci for each transactional email.
 When it's time to send a transactional email, this API call will contain both the email information and dynamic content for the email.
 Cortex's normal merge tags are not available in transactional emails.

 Coordinate with your developer to make sure any content you need is available for your API call.
 For example, a shipping confirmation may include the purchaser, shipping address, order ID, and ordered item names.
 If you're not sure what content you will need, review your existing template or similar emails from other brands.

 - Give your developers a list of the data you need and the merge tags you will use.
 Do not use any of ReSci's reserved merge tag names.